 How are turnover, assets and/or market shares valued or determined for the purposes of jurisdictional thresholds?

 The agency considers entities’ net turnover as stated in their financial statements.
 Entities must use the higher of either of the following two sources to determine their asset value: (i) the value shown on the balance sheet; or (ii) the commercial value (provided the amount to be paid in the transaction can be considered the commercial value).

-Is there a particular exchange rate required to be used for turnover thresholds and asset values?
+Is there a particular exchange rate required to be used to convert turnover and asset values?

-Do merger control rules apply to joint ventures (both new joint ventures and acquisitions of joint control over an existing business?
+In which circumstances are joint ventures notifiable or reviewable (both new joint ventures and acquisitions of joint control over an existing business)?

 Joint ventures are generally considered concentrations and therefore if they exceed the thresholds, clearance should be obtained.